What is Behavioral Data? How to Use It for Maximum Conversion

 1. Why is behavioral data important?

-You not only learn how they interact with your company online but why they interact the way they do.
+Behavioral data is important because it provides insight into your customers’ preferences.
+You not only learn how they interact with your company online, but also why they do so.
 Knowing this allows you to tailor the digital customer experience to increase loyalty and conversions.

 2. What is an example of behavioral data?